-Hughes (1986) considers the function reverse and shows how the fast version can be derived from the naive version by defining a new representation of lists.
-His function rep is equal to our ctx and his abs corresponds to app k [], and his correctness condition is exactly our (appctx) law.
-The idea of calculating programs from a specification has a long history and we refer the reader to early work by Bird (1984), Wand (1980), and Meertens (1986), and more recent work by Gibbons (2022) and Hutton (2021).
+Hughes [1986] considers the function reverse and shows how the fast version can be derived from the naive version by defining a new representation of lists as a composition of partially applied append functions (which are sometimes also called difference lists).
+His function rep(xs) (defined as fn(ys) xs ++ ys) creates such abstract list, and is equal to our ctx when instantiated to append functions and list contexts (Section 4.1).
+Similarly, his abs(f) function (defined as f []) corresponds to our app k [] in that case, and finally, the correctness condition would correspond to our (appctx) law.
+The idea of calculating programs from a specification has a long history and we refer the reader to early work by Bird [1984], Wand [1980], and Meertens [1986], and more recent work by Gibbons [2022] and Hutton [2021].

-Defunctionalization has often been used to eliminate all higher-order calls and obtain a first-order version of a program.
-This technique was pioneered by Wand and Friedman (1978) who already describe a complete algorithm for LISP.
-Minamide et al. (1996) introduce special primitives pack and open (that correspond roughly to our ctx and app) and describe a type system for correct uses.
-Bell et al. (1997) and Tolmach and Oliva (1998) perform the conversion automatically at compile-time.
-Danvy and Nielsen (2001) propose to apply defunctionalization only to the closures of self-recursive calls, which should produce equal results as our approach in Section 4.2.
-However, they do not give an algorithm for this and the technique has so far mainly been used manually (Danvy and Goldberg, 2005; Gibbons, 2022).
-Sobel and Friedman (1998) propose to reuse the closures of a CPS transformed program for newly allocated constructors and show that this approach succeeds for all anamorphisms.
-However, by implementing reuse based on reference counts, we can reuse even original data for the accumulator and our approach is easily adopted to non-linear control.
+Defunctionalization [Danvy and Nielsen 2001; Reynolds 1972] has often been used to eliminate all higher-order calls and obtain a first-order version of a program.
+Wand and Friedman [1978] describes a defunctionalization algorithm in the context of LISP.
+Minamide et al. [1996] introduce special primitives pack and open (that correspond roughly to our ctx and app) and describe a type system for correct usage.
+Bell et al. [1997] and Tolmach and Oliva [1998] perform the conversion automatically at compile-time.
+Danvy and Nielsen [2001] propose to apply defunctionalization only to the closures of self-recursive calls, which should produce equal results as our approach in Section 4.3.
+However, they do not give an algorithm for this and the technique has so far mainly been used manually [Danvy and Goldberg 2002; Gibbons 2022].